Xazax-hun/csa-testbench/README.md

 The above command will generate a list of 5 projects written in either C or C++ that use `pthread_mutex_t`.

-Generate Project List from debian packages
+Generate Project List from Debian packages
 ------------------------------------------

-It is also possible to create a project list file from debian source packages.
+It is also possible to create a project list file from Debian source packages.
-The resulting file however will contain lots of unsupported projects so it is advised to filter the list afterwards.
+The resulting file will contain lots of unsupported projects, so we advise filtering the list afterward.

 ```bash
 python project_list_from_debian.py -u ftp://ftp.se.debian.org/debian/ --output debian.json